 To start the truck, turn the key switch clockwise to the ON position.

 1) RUNNING

-- (1) Place the directional control lever on the FORWARD position (or the REVERSE position) and gradually step on the accelerator pedal. - (2) The vehicle will start forward (or backward).
+- (1) Step down fully on the brake pedal with the left foot and place the directional control lever on the FORWARD position (or the REVERSE position). - (2) The vehicle will start forward (or backward).